5T33Z0/OC-Little-Translated/X_History_of_Hackintosh/README.md

 - On June 6, 2005, Apple held WWDC 2005 and announced that Apple would switch from PowerPC to Intel
 - January 10, 2006 Apple released the first MacBook Pro with Intel
-- On August 28, 2009, Apple released Mac OS X 10.6 Snow Leopard, which officially stopped supporting PowerPC.
+- On August 28, 2009, Apple released OSX 10.6 Snow Leopard, which officially stopped supporting PowerPC.

-That said, it took 4 years for Apple to go from *announcing* the switch to Intel to Mac OS X dropping PowerPC support completely.
+That said, it took 4 years for Apple to go from *announcing* the switch to Intel to OSX dropping PowerPC support completely.

 ## When will OpenCore replace Clover?